Igor-Schukin/acc-test/README.md

     ```
     If you don't have make utitity on your system, you can download and install [GNU tools for Windows](https://sourceforge.net/projects/gnuwin32/)

-1. You can now clone your test source files.
+1. You can now clone the test source files.
 Navigate to the folder where you want to place the source files folder:
     ```
     cd the_root_forder_for_project_files
     ```